W-Kuah/bike-sim/README.md

 **Grid Boundaries**: X and Y coordinates must be between 0-6 inclusive

 ## Mandatory Pre-Requisites:
-- Ensure Java is installed and is updated to the latest version.
+- Ensure Java is installed and is updated to the latest version (at least 24).
-- Download through this link: https://www.java.com/en/download/manual.jsp
+- Download through this link: https://www.oracle.com/au/java/technologies/downloads/

 ## How to Run For Non-Developers.